-Santa Cruz Shakespeare is thrilled to announce its 2020 summer season, with repertory performances beginning July 7 and running through August 30 at the Audrey Stanley Grove in DeLaveaga Park.
+Santa Cruz Shakespeare has postponed its season to 2021 , with repertory performances planned at the Audrey Stanley Grove in DeLaveaga Park.

 Kicking us off, the first show of the season will once again be our non-Shakespeare offering.
 On the heels of recent farcical successes like The 39 Steps, and Pride and Prejudice, we are so excited to be presenting a play written by the greatest French farceur of all time, Georges Feydeau.
-Widely acknowledged to be his masterpiece farce, the play is…A Flea in Her Ear a new version of Georges Feydeau’s Farce by David Ives starting July 7, 2020.
+Widely acknowledged to be his masterpiece farce, the play is…A Flea in Her Ear.
 A moment of sexual impotence kicks off a series of misunderstandings and machinations that lead every character in the play to the Frisky Puss Hotel where hilarity ensues.
 A Flea in Her Ear gets a contemporary updating by David Ives in this translation, who our audiences will know as the playwright of The Liar and Venus in Fur.
-A Flea in Her Ear a new version of Georges Feydeau’s Farce by David Ives will be directed by Melissa Rain Anderson who is new to SCS.
+A Flea in Her Ear will be directed by Melissa Rain Anderson who is new to SCS.

 Santa Cruz Shakespeare will once again offer the “Free Youth Ticket” program which offers those 18 and under, accompanied by a paying adult, a free groundling ticket to Twelfth Night.